by Allen Bellman

 In the pages of Timely Confidential, Allen recalls growing up in Brooklyn, and commuting to the McGraw-Hill building (and later the Empire State Building) every morning to work at Timely Comics; friction between different divisions of artists and writers; brushes with celebrities; Martin Goodman's failed expansion into Broadway plays; Allen's departure from the comic industry in the 1950s; a second career as a graphic designer and photographer; a move from the New York City area, capital of publishing worldwide, to the Florida tropics; and his return to the world of comic book fandom nearly six decades after leaving the field.

-Timely Confidential is loaded with photographs and illustrations — a visual feast with thought-provoking text by one of the few remaining figures in the Golden Age of Comic Books.
+Timely Confidential is loaded with photographs and illustrations — a visual feast with thought-provoking text by one of the last remaining figures in the Golden Age of Comic Books.